 Current satellite systems aren’t designed for the high bandwidth applications that people want, such as video, photo sharing, VoIP, and peer-to-peer networking.
 The solution is to increase the capacity and speed of the satellite.
 Improving satellite service is not just about faster speeds, but about increasing the bandwidth capacity available to each customer on the network to reduce network contention.

-The transformational broadband services provided by ViaSat-1 will be available to 70% of the U.S. population, including the most populated areas of Alaska and Hawaii.
+The transformational broadband services provided by ViaSat-1 is available to 70% of the U.S. population, including the most populated areas of Alaska and Hawaii.
 Combined with enhanced 5 Mbps service offered in areas within the footprint of ViaSat’s other satellite assets, a new generation of high-speed satellite IP will be available across all of the United States.

 Watch a demo of a browsing session using Exede Internet service on ViaSat-1.

 Expanding Our Role as a Technology Supplier

 We are expanding our role in the Ka-band satellite market, where we are already the leading technology supplier.
 Over the past few years we’ve assembled an exceptional group of technologies that make this innovation possible:

 - SurfBeam®, the single most popular satellite CPE ever